hucknz/cumulusmx/README.md

 ## Important changes for v4 ##

-With the release of CumulusMX v4 there are breaking changes for the Docker containers. **Please read the warning below before moving to v4.** There is more detail regarding the changes available [here] (https://cumulus.hosiene.co.uk/viewtopic.php?t=22051).
+With the release of CumulusMX v4 there are breaking changes for the Docker containers. **Please read the warning below before moving to v4.** There is more detail regarding the changes available [here](https://cumulus.hosiene.co.uk/viewtopic.php?t=22051).

 ### Latest releases ###
 "cumulusmx:v4" will be available for all new releases going forward.
 This will automatically be updated as new versions are released.
 A v4 build will be available shortly.